vuw-research-computing/raapoi-docs/docs/parallel_processing.md

 ## MPI Jobs

 Most users do not require MPI to run their jobs but many do.
 Please read on if you want to learn more about using MPI for tightly-coupled jobs.
+See also the [OpenMPI Users Guide](advanced/OpenMPI_users_guide.md)

 MPI (Message Passing Interface) code require special attention within Slurm.
 Slurm allocates and launches MPI jobs differently depending on the version of MPI used (e.g. OpenMPI, MPICH2).
 We recommend using OpenMPI version 2.1.1 or later to compile your C code (using mpicc) and then using the mpirun command in a batch submit script to launch parallel MPI jobs.
 The example below runs MPI code compiled by OpenMPI 2.1.1: